NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

    ..

-   Here is your first introduction math operators in Python.
+   Here is your first introduction to math operators in Python.
 Addition, subtraction, and multiplication look much like you'd expect.
 A double astericks, :python:`**`, indicates an exponential.
 A backslash, :python:`/`, is for division, and a double backslash, :python:`//`, is for integer division.

-   And then let's compute a new list with windchill data atthe bottom of :code:`mysci.py`:
+   And then let's compute a new list with windchill data at the bottom of :code:`mysci.py`:

    .. code-block:: python